-After that, continuing students must apply each semester to be considered for further scholarship funding.
-Students will be considered for scholarships ONLY if: 1) All of previous coursework is completed and turned in; 2) student is in good academic standing; 3) student’s financial account is paid in full.
+Returning students will be considered for scholarships ONLY if: 1) All of previous coursework is completed and turned in; 2) the student is in good academic standing and has a minimum GPA of 2.0; and 3) the student’s financial account is paid in full.

-June/Fall terms: April 1
+June/Fall terms: April 1, 2020

 Baptist General Association of Virginia (BGAV) Ministerial Educational Funds: Funds are provided by Virginia Baptists for ministerial students from cooperating churches of the BGAV who need aid in financing their undergraduate or graduate education in preparation for vocational ministry.